 So you’ve welcomed a new bundle of fur to your family – congratulations!
 Now that you’ve settled the new arrival into your home, you’ll be wondering how you can help them grow up healthy and strong.

 They might be tiny now, but they’re going to grow – and quickly!
-Within six months, they’ll have reached 75% of their adult body mass, which is why feeding them a nutritionally-rich kitten food now is so important.
+Within six months, they’ll have reached 75% of their adult body mass, which is why feeding them a nutritionally-rich kitten food now is so important, along with knowing how much and how to feed them.

 To help them during this important time, the Purina Pet Care Team have some helpful tips to help you choose the best kitten food.

-It might seem like there’s a huge amount of choice out there even for tiny kittens, but the good news is that whatever your pet’s lifestyle or condition, there’s a kitten food that’s right for them.
+It might seem like there’s a huge amount of choice out there even for tiny kittens, but the good news is that whatever your cat’s lifestyle, breed or condition, there’s a kitten food that’s right for them.

 The best food for kittens is one that's been formulated specifically for their age.
 Kitten food is specially formulated with very high levels of protein, which is essential for proper growth, as well as higher levels of calcium, magnesium, phosphorous, zinc and iron to help build strong bones and teeth.
 Kitten food also contains more vitamin C and vitamin E, which help support kittens' immune systems.